Kolmogorov-Arnold Fourier Networks

-We conducted experiments using OpenWebText and WikiText, two widely used text datasets.
-The base model was GPT-2 (Small version), where the two-layer MLP in the Feed-Forward Network (FFN) was replaced with KAF or KAN while maintaining the same parameter scale.
-All other Transformer configurations\cite{transform}, including multi-head attention, token embeddings, and positional encoding, remained consistent with the official GPT-2 implementation.
+\textbf{Experimental setup.} We conduct experiments using OpenWebText and WikiText, two widely used text datasets.
+The base model is GPT-2 (Small version), where the two-layer MLP in the Feed-Forward Network (FFN) is replaced with KAF or KAN while maintaining the same parameter scale.
+All other Transformer configurations \citep{transform}, including multi-head attention, token embeddings, and positional encoding, remain consistent with the official GPT-2 implementation.